Robust Maximum Capture Facility Location under Random Utility Maximization Models: Background: Deterministic MCP under RUM

 where the $G^i(\bY^i|S)$ is defined as $G^i(\bY^i|S) = G^i(\overline{\bY}^i)$, where $\overline{\bY}^i$ is a vector of size $m$ with entries $\overline{Y}^i_j = {Y}^i_j$ if $j\in S$ and $\overline{Y}^i_j =0$ otherwise.
 This can be interpreted as if a location $j$ is not selected, then its utility should be very low, i.e., $v_{ij} = -\infty$, then $Y^i_j = e^{v_{ij}} = 0$.
 The deterministic MCP under GEV models specified by CPGFs $G^i(\bY^i)$, $i\in I$, can be defined as

-where $\cK \subset [m]$ is the set of feasible solutions.
-Under a conventional cardinality constraint $|S| \leq C$, $\cK$ can be defined as $\cK = \{\cK\subset[m]|\; |S|\leq C\}$, for a given constant $C$ such that $1\leq C\leq m$. \eqref{prob:MCP-1} is generally NP-hard, even under the MNL choice model.
+where $\cK$ is the set of feasible solutions.
+Under a conventional cardinality constraint $|S| \leq C$, $\cK$ can be defined as $\cK = \{S\subset[m]|\; |S|\leq C\}$, for a given constant $C$ such that $1\leq C\leq m$. \eqref{prob:MCP-1} is generally NP-hard, even under the MNL choice model.
 However, it is possible to obtain $(1-1/e)$ approximation solutions using a greedy local search algorithm \citep{Dam2021submodularity}.
-We summarize these results in the theorem below. \begin{theorem}[\cite{Dam2021submodularity}] Under any discrete choice model in the GEV family, the objective function of \eqref{prob:MCP-1} is monotonic submodular.
-As a result, an MCP subjecting a cardinality constraint always admits a $(1 - 1/e)$ approximation greedy algorithm. \end{theorem} Under the MNL model, the MCP can be formulated as a linear fractional program as